charliecai00/CodeHunt/README.md

 ### Build and launch the back end
 1. cd back-end
-1. add Your Mongodb Atlas Server in .env
+1. add your mongodb atlas server in back-end/.env
 1. npm install
 1. npm start